zhenning/riak_wiki/pages/Riak/Operations/Upgrading/Upgrading-from-Riak-Search.md

 ### Migration of Old Data

-Since Riak Search was integrated into Riak proper in 1.0.0 the package names no longer match (i.e. from riaksearch to riak) and therefore you can't simply install the new package.
-Instead you must uninstall the old package, move the data directory, and then install the new package.
-Finally, don't forget to migrate any changes you made to `vm.args` or `app.config` when originally install riaksearch.
+Since Riak Search was integrated into Riak proper in 1.0.0 the package names no longer match (i.e. from riaksearch to riak) therefore it's not possible to simply install the new package.
+Instead, uninstall the old package, move the data directory, and then install the new package.
+Finally, don't forget to migrate any changes you made to `vm.args` or `app.config` from the original Riak Search install.
 Below is an example of what this might look like on CentOS.

     riaksearch stop